offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Special consideration needs to be given to the real-world practical problems with mass spectrometry.
 Specifically, the spectrum_MS given back by a mass spectrometer will very likely ...

- * miss mass-to-charge ratios for some fragment_NORMs of the intended molecule (missing entries).
+ * miss mass-to-charge ratios for some !!fragments!! of the intended molecule (missing entries).
- * include mass-to-charge ratios for fragment_NORMs of unintended molecules (faulty entries).
+ * include mass-to-charge ratios for !!fragments!! of unintended molecules (faulty entries).
  * have noisy mass-to-charge ratios.

 The following table contains a list of proteinogenic amino acids with their masses and codon mappings: